 Do you have wagons, carts, and other such transport with wheels to enable getting the water from source to home?

-Do you have water containers, jugs, buckets for gathering up the water to be placed on the transport device back to home?
+What about water containers, jugs, buckets for gathering up the water to be placed on the transport device back to home?

 Do you have drinking water storage capability at home for the water that you bring back?